Scoring Strategic Agents: Signaling without the intermediary

 \section{Signaling without the intermediary}

-I first drop the intermediary and suppose that the receiver observes the sender's features.
-Thus, the sender and receiver play a signaling game, with features as signals. \cref{fig:full_disclosure} shows the flow of information in this game.
-This signaling setting gives a lower bound on the intermediary's payoff from optimal scoring.
-Since the score set is unrestricted, the intermediary can replicate the signaling game by using a scoring rule that fully discloses the sender's features.
+For this section, drop the intermediary and suppose that the receiver directly observes the sender's distorted feature vector.
+The sender and receiver play a signaling game, with features as signals.
+This signaling setting gives a lower bound on the intermediary's payoff from optimal scoring since full disclosure is a feasible scoring rule.

-In this section, first I discuss the properties of elliptical distributions, and then I use these properties to construct equilibria.